CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost_firewallexception_v2.rst

 The vmware:vmhost_firewallexception test is used to verify the ESXi host firewall is configured to restrict access to services running on the host.

+The vmhost_firewallexception_object element is used by a vmhost_firewallexception_test to define the vmhost name and connection string, and name of the firewall exception to be evaluated.

+The vmhost_firewallexception_state element holds information regarding the firewall exception, services, and allowed hosts to be evaluated.

 Technical Details
 -----------------